-Suicide bomber kills 85 in attack on Pakistani election rally
+Suicide bomber kills 128 in attack on Pakistani election rally

-The bombing was the most deadly attack in Pakistan in over a year and is the third incident of election-related violence this week.
+The bombing was the most deadly attack in Pakistan in over three years and is the third incident of election-related violence this week.

-It came as Pakistan’s caretaker government launched a crackdown on political gatherings with Sharif, who was ousted by the Supreme Court last year and convicted in absentia of corruption a week ago, arriving in the country to rally his party ahead of the general elections.
+It came as Pakistan’s caretaker government launched a crackdown on political gatherings.
+Sharif, who was ousted by the Supreme Court last year and convicted in absentia of corruption a week ago, arrived in the country to rally his party ahead of the general elections.

-Baluchistan caretaker Health Minister Faiz Kakar told Reuters that the death toll in the attack had risen to 85 people, with over 150 wounded.
+Baluchistan Home Minister Agha Omer Bangulzai told Reuters that the death toll in the attack had risen to 128 people, with over 150 wounded.

 Senior police official Qaim Lashari had earlier said that more than 1000 people were in attendance at the rally in the town of Mastung in the violence-plagued province of Baluchistan.